asmjmp0/appdbg/README.md

 2. add vm option => -Xverify:none

-3. patch jdk_path/...../libjvm.dylib,which make it possible to load class,which name begin with "java"
+3. patch jdk_path/...../libjvm.dylib,which make it possible to load class,the name begin with "java"
 ![](assets/package.png)

 4. use the jre you modified